Roza Otunbayeva: Post-Presidency

-In January 2012, Otunbayeva has established the International Public Foundation "Roza Otunbayeva Initiative".
+In January 2012, Otunbayeva established the International Public Foundation "Roza Otunbayeva Initiative".
 The main objective of the Foundation is to implement programs and projects that will contribute to the social, political and economic development of the Kyrgyz Republic.
-During a 2016 speech by her successor at a military parade on Ala-Too Square for the 25th anniversary of Kyrgyzstan's independence, Otunbayeva walked off the stage after President Atamabayev repeatedly criticized her government.
+During a 2016 speech by her successor at a military parade on Ala-Too Square for the 25th anniversary of Kyrgyzstan's independence, Otunbayeva walked off the stage after President Almazbek Atambayev repeatedly criticized her government.

 During a speech at the Middlebury Institute of International Studies in May 2018, she claimed that the young Kyrgyz generation values freedom above all, saying that they "have been infected by freedom and it runs deep".